dikortis/LetsTalkETC/Episodes/Episode_9.md

 and what they're all about so anything interesting
 I know you're probably neck deep into
-Scala code and et Cie stuff but anything interesting uh you know you're reading or watching these guys out
+Scala code and ETC stuff but anything interesting uh you know you're reading or watching these guys out